 This kind of challenge is in our wheelhouse.

 It may be difficult for many people to safely access healthy food and we believe we can help.
-With that in mind, we’ve partnered with Chef Karen Barnaby and her team at the Goodly Foods Society, a non-profit that, among many good things, makes nutritious food available to the most vulnerable through donations to local charities and food banks across Metro Vancouver.
+With that in mind, we’ve partnered with a number of not for profits and with every order you place we donate seafood for two nutritious meals to the most vulnerable through donations to local charities and food banks across the regions we service.
 Vancity Credit Union has also stepped up and is helping us out too.
 Yet another example of neighbours helping neighbours.

 So, we’ve pivoted.